 Photo sets, videos, graphs, sound clips can all be considered content, and social media is giving search a run for its money for sharing this kind of information.
 In any case, word count should never get in the way of quality.
+The only word count that matters is the meta description length.
+Keep it within the limit to reach your SEO goals.
 In many cases, quality suffers because some SEO nerd is trying to hit a specific word count, not deliver something useful.

 10.)
 You can outsource all your coding.

 This isn’t a myth exactly.
-You can but not without several caveats.
-Unless you are able to work closely with your contractor, you are unlikely to develop a site that closely matches what you actually need.
+You can, but not without several caveats.
+Unless you can work closely with your BPO contractor, you are unlikely to develop a site that closely matches what you actually need.

 Having a team member who can code gives you several advantages.
 First, you get an idea of what is feasible and actually deliverable.
 Second, you’re better able to gauge how long certain projects will take.
-Third, even if that team member is not able to do all the needed coding themselves, they may still be able to implement necessary fixes on short time frame rarely possible with contracted coders.
+Third, even if that team member cannot do all the needed coding themselves, they may still be able to implement necessary fixes on a short time frame rarely possible with contracted coders.

 9.)
 What you can’t measure is useless.

-From a scale of 1-10, how would you rate this article?
+How would you rate this article on a scale of 1-10?
 Using the same scale, how would you rate your mother’s love?
-Like anything else in life, digital marketing has aspects that are difficult or impractical to measure that are still critical to the overall well-being of the business.
-A brand’s value is one thing, as is the culture tied to it.
-The creativity and work ethic of your workforce is another, as is the delight you are able to deliver to your customers.
+Like anything else in life, digital marketing has aspects that are difficult or impractical to measure that is still critical to the overall well-being of the business.
+A brand’s value is one thing, as is its culture.
+Your workforce’s creativity and work ethic are another, as is the delight you can deliver to your customers.

 8.)
 You have to be a techie to try digital marketing.

-Like with anything else, getting started with digital marketing requires an adjustment period to learn and get accustomed to everything, but the time you need to get the basics down is incredibly short.
+Like anything else, getting started with digital marketing requires an adjustment period to learn and get accustomed to everything.
+Still, the time you need to get the basics down is incredibly short.
 If you understand how your customers use marketing, you’re already most of the way there!

 7.)
 You can expect results right away.

-If you plan on starting an online marketing campaign, in most cases it’s best to give things a few weeks or a few months before you expect any results.
-It’s true that you can get clicks or conversions very soon after launching a digital marketing campaign, but these incidences tend to be either flukes, or are outright unsustainable.
+If you plan on starting an online marketing campaign, in most cases, it’s best to give things a few weeks or a few months before you expect any results.
+You can indeed get clicks or conversions very soon after launching a digital marketing campaign, but these incidences tend to be either fluke or are outright unsustainable.
 More often, lasting success comes not from sporadic big wins but several small ones over a long period of time.
 But who knows?
 You might get lucky!

 As we mentioned in a previous post, digital media works hand-in-hand with traditional methods.
-To rely on just one or the other instead of using both in concert, just doesn’t make sense in the majority of cases.
-Regardless of what naysayers say, someone who has a good quality business card will always have an edge over someone who doesn’t.
+To rely on just one or the other instead of using both in concert doesn’t make sense in most cases.
+Regardless of what naysayers say, someone who has a good quality business card will always have the edge over someone who doesn’t.